spences10/cheat-sheets/git.md

 eval `ssh-agent -s` # for Git Bash on Windows
 ```

-Add RSA key to SHH with:
+Add RSA key to SSH with:

 ```sh
 ssh-add ~/.ssh/id_rsa